Types of jasmine

 Plant jasmine close to windows so the scent drifts into your rooms during the day.

-Care for jasmine
+How to care for jasmine

 They give so much, yet ask for so little in return.
 Jasmine is one of the most low-maintenance plants you can have in your garden.